Economics (ECO)

 ECO 335.
 Money, Banking, and Financial Markets.
 3 Hours.

 Concentrates on principles of banking and financial markets with emphasis on commercial banks, Federal Reserve System, monetary policy, other depository institutions and regulatory agencies.
 Money and capital markets, risk and term structure of interest, and other topics in the area of financial markets are discussed.
-Course Information: Prerequisite: ECO 201 and ECO 202, or equivalent.
+Course Information: Prerequisites: ECO 201 and ECO 202, or equivalent.

 ECO 408.
 History Of Economic Thought.
 3 Hours.

 The course analyzes individual economists and schools of economic thought such as Ibn Khaldun's Political Economy, Mercantilism, Physiocrats, Classical school, Marxist school, Marginal school, Neoclassical school, Veblenism, Keynesian, New Keynesian, and Post Keynesian Economics, Chicago Traditions and New Classical Economics, and New Institutional Economics.
-Course Information: Prerequisite: ECO 201 and ECO 202, or equivalent.
+Course Information: Prerequisites: ECO 201 and ECO 202, or equivalent.

 ECO 413.
 Econometrics.
 3 Hours.